-Prerequisites or corequisites: HVAC 201 and HVAC 236
+Prerequisites or corequisites: (HVAC 201 or HVAC 221) AND (HVAC 236 or HVAC 223)

 Upon successful completion of this course, the student will be able to identify techniques and procedures to install new systems and retrofit systems.
 Topics include initial start-up, maintenance of furnaces and air conditioners, electrical requirements, permits and inspections, combustion air, sheet metal and applying mechanical standards.
 2 hrs. lecture/wk. and 3 hrs. lab/wk.